 I love attending the after-party at McLoone’s Pier House!
 We take over the entire place and everybody is in a great mood, high fiving each other for a job well done.

-When I return home, I take a hot shower and crawl into bed for at least a few hours and take it easy the rest of the day.
-I no longer make plans for Saturday night other than to be a couch potato.
-I’ve learned that since my body worked so hard to stay warm after being plunged into cold water, I need to let it rest in order to stay healthy.
+When I return home, I take a hot shower, crawl into bed with our dog and two cats, and take a snooze for a few hours.
+Then, I spend the rest of the day binge watching the Hallmark channel (don’t judge me!).
+I no longer make plans for Saturday night because I’ve learned that since my body worked so hard to stay warm after being plunged into cold water, I need to let it rest in order to stay healthy.

 Thanking My Donors … Again

-Within a day or two of the plunge, I thank my donors again by emailing them a big thank you and sharing my plunge video.
+If I’m really on top of things, within a day or two of the plunge, I thank my donors again by emailing them a big thank you (via the plunge site) and sharing my plunge video.
 I also let them know if I reached my dollar goal.
-Since my 89 year-old aunt doesn’t have email, I give her a call and share the video later.
-I also post my plunge video on social media and encourage others to make a pledge, because they still can!
+For folks like my 90 year-old aunt who don’t have email, I give them a call and share the video later.
+A hand written thank you note also works.
+I post my plunge video on Facebook, Twitter, and Instagram and encourage others to make a pledge, because they still can!

 Speaking of pledges, I ask just about everybody I know to donate to my plunge.
 It doesn’t hurt to ask and the worst that can happen is they’ll say no or take no action.
 But plenty of others will donate and I am shocked every year at who does.

-The first year, I started by sending an email to most of the people in my email address book.
-Since then, I always start by asking the people who contributed in previous years if they will contribute again.
-Most always do.
+The first year, I sent an email to just about everybody in my address book, including a printer who made business cards for me (he donated!).
+Since then, I always start by asking the people who contributed in previous years if they will contribute again and most always do.
 I have also gained new donors by reaching out to certain groups such as my neighborhood list serve and my church’s Facebook group.
-This past holiday season, I included in our holiday card a small strip of paper announcing my plunge and sharing the link to my page.
+One holiday season, I included in our holiday card a small strip of paper announcing my plunge along with the link to my page.
 Posting on Facebook has also helped and on Giving Tuesday, I gained brand new donors who I hope will turn into repeat donors.

-The donations I receive range from $10 to $300 and every year I am shocked by the generosity of donors – especially people I don’t know that well.
+The donations I receive range from $10 to $300 per donor and every year I am shocked by their generosity.
+I am also surprised that people I don’t even know that well — from high school, church, my community – donate.
+And sometimes very, very generously!
 You never know how someone feels about climate change until you simply ask.
-You may be pleasantly surprised.

 Finally, whenever I receive an email notification that someone donated to my plunge, I send them a quick email thanking them for their support.